Lewis Katz School of Medicine Postbaccalaureate Program

-The Lewis Katz School of Medicine (LKSOM) post-baccalaureate program is designed to specifically prepare students for success in our medical school and as practicing physicians.
+The Lewis Katz School of Medicine (LKSOM) Postbaccalaureate program was launched in 2008 and is designed to specifically prepare students for success in our medical school and as practicing physicians.
 The program has two tracks of study; the Basic Core in Medical Sciences for those now considering a career in medicine and the Advanced Core in Medical Sciences for those who have completed the foundational science coursework, have demonstrated their passion for medicine and want to enrich their science backgrounds.
-Every student accepted into the LKSOM program receive a conditional acceptance to Temple medical school and successful completion of this program results in direct matriculation without a gap year.
-Successful applicants to the program have a cumulative GPA of 3.6 and above, documented history of service, knowledge of the profession and strong letters of recommendation.
+Every student accepted into the LKSOM postbaccalaureate program receives a conditional acceptance to the LKSOM and successful completion of their track of study results in direct matriculation without a gap year.
+Matriculants to the program have demonstrated academic excellence, documented history of community service, medically related volunteer experience and strong letters of recommendation.